 A new study has further revealed how climate change is reducing yields and sucking the nutrients from our vegetables and legumes, raising serious questions over the future of food security and public health around the world.

-The report, which was led by the London School of Hygiene & Tropical Medicine, is apparently the first of its kind to methodically examine to what extent environmental changes such as water scarcity, increases in temperature and a greater concentration of carbon dioxide could impact the nutritional quality and yield of crops vital to our everyday nutrition.
+The study is apparently the first of its kind to methodically examine to what extent environmental changes such as water scarcity, increases in temperature and a greater concentration of carbon dioxide could impact the nutritional quality and yield of crops vital to our everyday nutrition.

 Previous research into the impact of environmental change on food has mostly focused on the yield of staple crops such as wheat, rice and corn.
 However, there has been comparatively little discussion on how climate change is affecting nutritious foods that are considered more important to a healthy diet.

 Vegetables scorched by a heat wave in China — such events may become more common in the future due to climate change